dxaviud/dxaviud/README.md

 ## Current project(s)

 ### [bug-tracker](https://github.com/dxaviud/bug-tracker)
-Uses the Flask framework for python w/ PostgreSQL databse.
-Deployed to Heroku.
+I used the Flask framework w/ a PostgreSQL databse.
+Deployed it to Heroku.

 ## Some of my bigger repositories